TheIronDev/pixel-parallax/README.md

-# pixel-parallax
+# Skyline

-Canvas mini project
+Canvas mini project that renders a skyline